-You can tuck these funds away in your nest egg, your rainy day fund, or your retirement account.
-You can also pay yourself first to cover larger spends, like paying for home repairs or sending your child to summer camp.
+You can tuck these funds away in your nest egg, your rainy-day fund, or your retirement account.
+You can also pay yourself first to cover larger spending, like paying for home repairs or sending your child to summer camp.
 Allocating these funds to a larger goal the moment they hit your account will prevent you from spending that money unnecessarily or on things you don’t need.

-Whether it’s amassing a small stock portfolio to owning your own home to religiously contributing to your retirement fund, learning how to invest properly is a keystone of financial health–and future wealth.
+Whether it’s amassing a small stock portfolio, owning your own home, or religiously contributing to your retirement fund, learning how to invest properly is a keystone of financial health–and future wealth.

 Another wise investment can be owning your own home.
-A few factors have to be considered before taking an investment of this size on––how long you plan to stay in your home, if it’s located in an area that will appreciate in value, and if you are allocating less than 30% of your take-home pay to your mortgage payments.
+A couple of factors have to be considered before taking an investment of this size on: how long you plan to stay in your home if it’s located in an area that will appreciate in value, and if you are allocating less than 30 percent of your take-home pay to your mortgage payments.

 Lastly, we all know that saving for retirement is important.
 But did you know it’s one of the keys to being financially responsible?
-Think of it this way – when you make saving for retirement a priority, whether it’s via a 401(k), a 403(b), a traditional IRA, a Roth IRA, or another savings vehicle, you are prioritizing your financial future, and are making sure that you will be able to financially support yourself in old age.
+Think of it this way: When you make saving for retirement a priority—whether it’s via a 401(k), a 403(b), a traditional IRA, a Roth IRA, or another savings vehicle—you are prioritizing your financial future, and are making sure that you will be able to financially support yourself as you get older.

 Live Within Your Means

-It’s easy to compare yourself to your neighbors or friends when they flaunt that shiny new car, brand-new custom built home, or even a new handbag or fancy piece of sports equipment.
+It’s easy to compare yourself to your neighbors or friends when they flaunt that shiny new car, new custom-built home, or even a new handbag or fancy piece of sports equipment.
 And while it may seem like the Joneses have everything you want and are financially successful, keep in mind that you never know anyone else’s true financial situation.
 They could be funding their lifestyle with credit cards, amassing debt simply to have nice things.

 Don’t let that be you.
 Live within your means.
-This means not spending money you don’t have, not putting things on credit cards to deal with later, and sticking to a budget that allocates money to your regular expenses, rent or mortgage payment, transportation costs, and the like, before you splurge on something that you can’t really afford or don’t really need.
+This means not spending money you don’t have; not putting things on credit cards to deal with later; and sticking to a budget that allocates money to your regular expenses, rent or mortgage payment, transportation costs, and the like, before you splurge on something you can’t really afford or don’t really need.